andrewbaxter/terraform-provider-stripe/README.md

 If you find any issues with it or it needs to be updated please let me know!

+This is now (as of 2022-11-26) nominally working.
+If this works for you I'd also like to hear!

 * [Terraform Registry](https://registry.terraform.io/providers/andrewbaxter/stripe)

 # Installation with Terraform CDK